Child interview in The Netherlands

-The Convention does not demand the court to talk to the minor.
+The Hague Convention on Child Abduction does not demand the court to talk to the minor.
 However, EU countries (exept Denmark) are bound by the Brussel II bis regulation.
 Article 11 of his regulation states that in an abduction court procedure, the child must be given opportunity to be heard.

 In abduction procedures, the limit is lowered to 6 years and above.
 Parents can specifically ask the court to invite their child, if it is under 6.

 Read more about the child interview on the website of the Dutch courts

 Read more about child relocation and child abduction in the Netherlands